ADHD, Breathing, and Eating: Any Connection?

 Why is ADHD and Mouth Breathing Connected?

 It’s not uncommon for a medical provider to prescribe medication for this condition, but it is not also a condition that warrants medication.
 It requires a closed mouth!
-Many countries require a sleep test in children before these medications are given, but the United States is not one of them.
 It is important to explore all reasons for attention disorders before starting medication that may cause other effects.

 Why is Mouth Breathing and Feeding Connected?

-Mouth breathing happen with the jaw is low and usually the tongue comes along with it.
-When the tongue and the jaw are not doing what they are supposed to do, it indicates weakness, possible restrictions (ties) and instability.
-When you are that, it means the oral motor skills are generally poor and poor oral motor skills means difficulty moving food around in the mouth.
-This can create a negative experience with food and lead to children pushing out foods from their diet until they are left with a minimal number of ‘safe’ foods.
+Mouth breathing occurs when the jaw is low, often causing the tongue to also be out of position.
+When the tongue and jaw do not function properly, it indicates weakness, potential restrictions (such as tongue-tie), and instability.
+Poor oral motor skills mean difficulty moving food around in the mouth, which can create a negative eating experience.
+This may lead children to limit their diet to a minimal number of ‘safe’ foods.

 What’s The Solution?